How to set up dbt Development#

 folder and use ref()

 to refer to any models already in the warehouse by name.
-You can reference those models by looking at the code in the other dbt packages in github.

 Development workflow#